itthinx/groups/readme.txt

 * Fixed a notice when no post types are selected in Groups > Options.
 * Added comment filters to hide comments on protected entries.
 * Improved the performance of the post filter.
+* Added several performance improvements related to data retrieval and caching on various objects and data sets.

 = 2.1.2 =
 * Fixed a warning that came up when the post type in a query is provided as an array indicating multiple post types.